syavuz0/INST126/final/README.md

 This is my final project for INST126

-This program sorts through a movie dataset dating back to 1989 with 637 entries with ratings 4.1-9.0.
-It filters through the genre of comedy movies based on the user input of minimum rating selection.
-It then lists the average rating of all movies, compared to the the average of the movies filtered by the minimum rating selection.
+This program sorts through a movie dataset dating back to 1989 with 637 entries with ratings 4-9.
+It filters through the genre of comedy movies based on the user input in the command line of minimum rating selection, and displays the titles and ratings of the filtered list.
+The program displays a histogram consisting of general movie ratings for all of the comedy movies in the dataset.
+Lastly, it lists the average rating of the filtered movies based on the user's minimum rating input in the command line.

+For the minimum rating user input that is entered in the command line, the arguments that are accepted are whole numbers between 4-9 which is the range of the dataset for ratings.
+If a whole number is not entered, or another value that raises a value error, the minimum rating is automatically set to 4 which is the lowest possible number.